US STOCKS-Wall St declines on China fears, weak profit expectations

 The Dow Jones industrial average fell 49.97 points, or 0.29 percent, to 17,081.89, the S&P 500 lost 13.77 points, or 0.68 percent, to 2,003.69 and the Nasdaq Composite dropped 42.03 points, or 0.87 percent, to 4,796.61.

-A devaluation of China’s yuan currency in late August triggered a steep selloff in global equities.
-A bounce in commodities has helped stocks recover in recent sessions, as well as investors’ bets that the Federal Reserve will keep benchmark U.S. interest rates near zero until next year.
+A devaluation of the yuan currency in late August triggered a steep selloff in global equities.
+A bounce back in commodities has helped stocks recover in recent sessions, as well as investors’ bets that the Federal Reserve will keep rates near zero until next year.

-Among results on tap this week are reports from more big banks and other earnings bellwethers, including Goldman Sachs , Bank of America, and General Electric.
+On tap this week are results from the big banks and other earnings bellwethers, including Goldman Sachs, Bank of America, and General Electric.

-Shares of Ryder System were down 9.3 percent at $68.63 - the biggest percentage decliner on the S&P 500 - while FMC Corp was down 3.1 percent at $36.35, both following disappointing forecasts late Monday.
-Ryder’s stock hit its lowest close in nearly two years.
+Shares of Ryder System were down 9.3 percent at $68.63 - the biggest percentage decliner in the S&P 500 - while FMC Corp was down 3.1 percent at $36.35, both following disappointing forecasts late Monday.

-Molson Coors rose 9.9 percent to $86.58 after SABMiller agreed to be bought by AB Inbev for about $106 billion.
-The deal is likely to result in the disposal of SAB’s 58 percent stake in its U.S. joint venture with Molson Coors.

-Declining issues outnumbered advancing ones on the NYSE by 2,222 to 835, while on the Nasdaq, 2,039 issues fell and 763 advanced.
-The S&P 500 posted 12 new 52-week highs and four new lows; the Nasdaq recorded 61 new highs and 47 new lows.

 About 6.1 billion shares changed hands on U.S. exchanges, below the 7.5 billion daily average for the past 20 trading days, according to Thomson Reuters data.
-(Editing by Nick Zieminski and James Dalgleish)
+(Editing by Saumyadeb Chakrabarty and Nick Zieminski)